The first justice reinvestment project in Australia is happening in Bourke, a small town in north-west NSW.

 The Maranguka Justice Reinvestment Project has assembled a talented and committed core team consisting of:

-- Alistair Ferguson, Executive Officer in Community Development, based in Bourke over the two-year project period.
-The position of Executive Officer is funded by the Vincent Fairfax Family Foundation and the Dusseldorp Forum.
+- Alistair Ferguson, Executive Director of Maranguka, based in Bourke.
+The position is funded by the Vincent Fairfax Family Foundation and the Dusseldorp Forum.

-- Sarah Hopkins, Project Coordinator: The project is being coordinated by Sarah who is Chair of Just Reinvest NSW and managing solicitor at Aboriginal Legal Service (NSW/ACT).
+- Sarah Hopkins, Project Director.
+Sarah is also the Chair of Just Reinvest NSW and Managing Solicitor Justice Projects at Aboriginal Legal Service (NSW/ACT).

 - Vivianne Prince, Project Officer: A position on the ground in Bourke to assist Alistair Ferguson to deliver Project outcomes funded by St Vincent de Paul Society Foundation for Social Innovation.